-In this post, I want to discuss celiac disease in depth so you can have a greater understanding of the disease, how it affects the body, what you can do to treat it and how to best work with your doctor to find healing and support.
+In this post, I want to discuss celiac disease in depth so you can have a greater understanding of the disease, how it affects the body, what you can do to treat it, and how to best work with your doctor to find healing and support.

 Celiac disease is a serious autoimmune disease that is triggered by eating foods and using products that contain gluten.
-Having an autoimmune disorder means that the body’s immune system ends up attaching itself, in this case, the lining of the small intestine that can lead to nutrient malabsorption, unpleasant symptoms and serious health complications.
+Having an autoimmune disorder means that the body’s immune system ends up attaching itself, in this case, the lining of the small intestine which can lead to nutrient malabsorption, unpleasant symptoms, and serious health complications.
 Avoiding gluten at all times is the most effective way to successfully manage celiac.

 Celiac is often referred to as the silent killer because it can lead to lasting damage and symptoms are not always obvious.
-The symptoms of Celiac can be similar to IBDs, IBS, gluten intolerance, wheat allergy, lactose intolerance and more.
+The symptoms of Celiac can be similar to IBDs, IBS, gluten intolerance, wheat allergy, lactose intolerance, and more.
 Proper diagnosis is absolutely crucial to successful treatment.
 (1, 2, 3, 4, 5, 6, 7, 8, 9)

 Gluten intolerance and celiac disease are also not to be confused with having a wheat allergy.
 A wheat allergy occurs when the immune system finds a food protein it considers dangerous to the body.
 Since wheat has many proteins besides gluten, this reaction may not be caused by gluten.
 A wheat allergy happens because of a sensitive immune system and possibly environmental stresses.

-Since symptoms can be similar, it is important to get tested to find out if you have celiac, gluten intolerance or wheat allergy.
+Since symptoms can be similar, it is important to get tested to find out if you have celiac, gluten intolerance, or wheat allergy.
 (9)

 Symptoms of Celiac Disease in Adults: